EekRats/stultus_go/README.md

 We're building a search engine!

-Just for fun, to learn about how web crawling, tokenizing, databases, all that works in a real project.
+Just for fun, to learn about how web crawling, tokenizing, databases, server hardware, all that works in a real project.

 Just to build something cool